Multi-Embodiment Robotic Retargeting via Guided Diffusion Model: Guided Diffusion for Multi-embodiments Retargeting

-\paragraph{Motion representation} The motion sequence of robots is denoted by a 3D tensor $ \M \in \R^{T\times J \times D}$, where $ T $ is the number of motion frames, $ J $ is the number of joints including the floating base, and $D$ is the dimension of each joint features.
-Without loss of generality, we assume that all robot joints, except for the base joint, are one-dimensional revolute joints.
+The motion sequence of robots is denoted by a 3D tensor $ \M \in \R^{T\times J \times D}$, where $ T $ is the number of motion frames, $ J $ is the number of joints including the floating base, and $D$ is the dimension of each joint features.
+Without loss of generality, we assume that all robot joints, except for the base joint, are one-DOF revolute joints.
 In this way, all joints have the same semantic motion features, which can be encoded by the same encoder later.
-By adopting redundant joint features inspired by \citep{gat25, guo22}, we denote by the joint (except the base joint) features as $\M_j^i = [q_j,p_j,v_j] \in \R^7$ where $q_j \in \R$ is 1D joint rotation angle, $p_j \in \R^3$ is 3D global joint position and $v_j \in \R^3$ is linear velocity.
+By adopting redundant joint features inspired by ~\cite{gat25, guo22}, we denote the j-th joint (except the base joint) features in i-th frame as $\M_j^i = [q_j,p_j,v_j] \in \R^7$ where $q_j \in \R$ is 1D joint rotation angle, $p_j \in \R^3$ is 3D global joint position and $v_j \in \R^3$ is linear velocity.
 For the base joint, its features are denoted as $ \M_0^i = [r_0,p_0,v_0] \in \R^9$ where $r_0 \in \R^3$ is the base orientation represented by axis-angle, $p_0 \in \R^3$ is 3D base position, and $v_0 \in \R^3$ is linear velocity.
 To keep a unified data structure, we pad the features of other joints to $ D = 9$, matching the dimension of the base joint.
-Additionally, the motion horizons and joint numbers vary across the motion dataset, we pad them to a maximum of $T$ and $J$, respectively.